 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 15 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 6.9% to 1.1%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 7.6% to 1.4%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Sidney took the distinction of being the most Hispanic, while Lewistown was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Sidney took the distinction of being the most Hispanic or Latino, while Whitefish was the least Hispanic or Latino city.

 Sidney is a city in and the county seat of Richland County, Montana, United States, less than 10mi away from the North Dakota border.
 The population was 5,191 at the 2010 census.
 The city lies along the Yellowstone River and is in proximity to the badlands of the Dakotas.
 Sidney is approximately midway between Glendive, Montana and Williston, North Dakota.